 Safeguarding Children Board (oscb.org.uk) - 1.3.
 This policy provides the basis for good practice within the school for Safeguarding work.
-It should be read in conjunction with the Oxfordshire Safeguarding Children's Board safeguarding Policies and Procedures Contents (proceduresonline.com), plus the safeguarding appendix document.
+It should be read in conjunction with the Oxfordshire Safeguarding Children's Board Safeguarding Policies and Procedures, plus the safeguarding appendix document.
 These are in keeping with relevant national procedures and reflect what the partnership considers to be safe and professional practice in this context. - 1.4.
-This policy applies to all members of staff in Goring Church of England Primary School, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
+This policy applies to all members of staff in our school, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.